EgorTrushin/molpro-supporting/docs/scexx_uscexx.md

 - **thr_fai_oep** threshold for processing OEP basis according to Section IIB5 in Ref.
 [2] (default: ‘1.7d-2’)
 - **thr_oep** threshold for throwing out contributions corresponding to small eigenvalue differences appearing in the denominator when constructing the so-called lambda term $1/(\varepsilon_a - \varepsilon_i)$ of the static Kohn-Sham response function (default: ‘1d-6’)
 - **solve** matrix inversion methods to solve the OEP equation.
 The different options are: GESV, TSVD, GTSVD.
 GESV corresponds to a direct solution without any regularization technique.
 TSVD and GTSVD correspond to two solutions with regularization according to Eqs.
 (55) and (56) of Ref.
 [3], respectively. (default: 'GTSVD')
-- **thr_solve** threshold used during matrix inversion to solve the OEP equation with TSVD and TGSVD methods.
+- **thr_solve** threshold used during matrix inversion to solve the OEP equation with TSVD and GTSVD methods.
 Note that the default threshold of 1d-99 results in the absence of regularization (default: ‘1d-99’)
 - **vref_fa** if set to $\neq$ 0, enable the use of the Fermi-Amaldi potential as reference potential.
 Otherwise, the reference potential is constructed according to Eq.
 (45) of Ref.
 [2] (default: '1')
 - **vhoep** if set to $\neq$ 0, enable the calculation of the Hartree potential from the representation in the OEP basis instead of the construction from the density matrix as in the Hartree-Fock calculation (default: ‘0’)
 - **plot** if set to $\neq$ 0, enable writing of file with reference and exchange potentials for every iterations.
 Note that in this case the input orbitals should come from the preceding Hartree-Fock calculations. (default: ‘0’)
 - **plotpath** Absolute path where the files with the potentials will be written.
 Example of use: plotpath='/home/.../'
 - **test_pot** if set to $\neq$ 0, enable a numerical test to determine if the potential is the derivative of the energy expression (default ’0’)
 - **verb** determines the level of verbosity in the output file, integer values of 0, 1, 2, and 3 provide different levels of verbosity (default ’0’)
-- **vxdiff** record, in which the difference of the nonlocal and the local exact exchange potentials is written (default '0', i.e., is not written)

 The following parameters are only relevant for spin-unresticted calculations i.e. using the USCEXX code:
 - **oepsav** if set to $\neq$ 0, enable spin-averaging in spin-unrestricted calculations, forcing orbitals and eigenvalues in $\alpha$ and $\beta$ spin channels to be identical (default: ‘0’)